Danyseifedine/Simple-Application-Projects/README.md

 Each application can be accessed by opening its corresponding HTML file in a web browser.
 Detailed usage instructions for each utility can be found within the application interface.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to all contributors who have helped to build and improve these utilities.
-- Special thanks to the open-source community for providing resources and inspiration.